parsiya/parsiya.net/content/page/CheatSheet.markdown

 ### time in PowerShell
 `Measure-Command {python whatever.py}`

-### VHD File is Open in System (and cannot be Deleted)
+### VHD File is Open in System (and Cannot be Deleted)
 You clicked on a VHD file and now cannot delete it.
 Use this PowerShell command but the path to VHD should be full.

 `Dismount-DiskImage -ImagePath 'C:\full\path\to\whatever.vhd'`

-### Base64 encode and decode without PowerShell
+### Base64 Encode and Decode without PowerShell
 Use `certutil` for bootleg base64 encoding/decoding:

 - `certutil -encode whatever.exe whatever.base64`
 - `certutil -decode whetever.base64 whatever.exe`

-### Load a managed DLL from PowerShell
+### Load a Managed DLL from PowerShell
 Source: https://www.leeholmes.com/blog/2006/10/27/load-a-custom-dll-from-powershell/

-### Zip a folder
+### Zip a Directory with PowerShell

 * `Compress-Archive -Path C:\path\to\folder\ -DestinationPath c:\path\to\destination\archive`